syncfusion-content/javascript-docs/js/Accordion/Concepts-and-Features/Header-customization.md

 [JavaScript]

-// Configure collapsible header for Accordion
+// Configures the collapsible header for the Accordion

             $("#accordion").ejAccordion({
                 collapsible:true